 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to give students the opportunity to demonstrate their understanding of the subject matter and mastery of the learning outcomes through practical application.
-The latter is assessed through a group report (3000)replicating real world practical application, problem solving and professional practice.
-The individual presentation/ viva provides evidence of student subject specific knowledge, cognitive skills, problem solving, and evidence based critical evaluation.
-The two assessment complement each other.
+The assessment strategy is designed to give students the opportunity to demonstrate their understanding of the subject matter through practical application.
+The latter is assessed through a group report (3,000 words) replicating real world practical application, problem solving and professional practice.
+The individual presentation and viva provide evidence of student subject specific knowledge, cognitive skills, problem solving, and evidence based critical evaluation.

 1. Strategic risk management report (Group) 3,000 words (60%).